 I like to set myself targets, so I count my steps on a Fitbit.
 I’ll collect my medication rather than get it delivered.
 I know these targets are unique to me.
 It’s about a balance: being active without going too far and being unsafe.
 I use an oximeter to check my oxygen levels to ensure I don’t over push myself.

-And I know what I’m able to do will change and as I continue to adapt to my new ‘norm’.
+I know what I’m able to do will change as my condition progresses and so I will continue to adapt to my new ‘norm’.

 Keeping active with a lung condition